Aflac Medicare Supplement Review

 • Supplemental Dental Insurance: For those who already have a primary dental plan, Aflac’s supplemental insurance provides additional coverage, helping to fill gaps and cover services that may not be included in your existing plan.

-• No Waiting Period for Preventive Care: You can access routine exams and cleanings immediately upon the start of your policy, promoting timely dental care.
+No waiting period for preventive care: You can access routine exams and cleanings immediately upon the start of your policy.

-• Decreasing Deductibles Over Time: Aflac rewards long-term policyholders by reducing deductibles each year, making it more affordable to maintain coverage.
+Decreasing deductibles over time: Aflac rewards long-term policyholders by reducing deductibles each year.

-• Increasing Annual Maximum Benefits: The longer you maintain your policy, the higher your annual maximum benefit becomes, providing greater financial support for dental procedures over time.
+Increasing annual maximum benefits: The longer you maintain your policy, the higher your annual maximum benefit becomes.

 Aflac also provides accident, critical illness, life, hospital, and short-term disability insurance.